TRAK: Terminology

 A named architecture description element connected by a named relationship to a named architecture description element. i.e. subject – predicate object – the basis of a sentence. e.g. Organisation A 'has part' Job B. It follows the natural language construct of Subject – Predicate – Object – also used in RDF.
 See Tuple.
 TRAK requires each tuple to be explicit.
 The Architecture Description Tuples are defined by the TRAK Metamodel.
-There are at least 750 Architecture Description Triples or assertions provided by the TRAK metamodel.
+There are at least 950 Architecture Description Triples or assertions provided by the TRAK metamodel..
+An Architecture Description Tuple is the smallest unit of architecture description.